paulwizviz/go-web/docs/Arch.md

 * A ReactJS container created from this [./build/dev/react/Dockerfile](../build/dev/react/Dockerfile) with code hot loading to enable you to modify your code and see changes immediately;

-* A Go based RESTFul container created from this [./build/dev/rest/Dockerfile](../build/dev/rest/Dockerfile).
+* A Go based REST container created from this [./build/dev/rest/Dockerfile](../build/dev/rest/Dockerfile).